MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 AI/ML experts as well as those learning about AI/ML can use Azure Machine Learning Studio to design experiments.
 MLS is a web-based design environment used to create ML experiments.
 With MLS, you can create, train, evaluate, and score models, saving precious time when using different tools to develop models.

 MLS offers a complete toolset for ML workloads.
 This means people new to ML can get a jump start using the tool and produce results faster than with other ML tools.
 That lets your IT staff focus on providing value elsewhere and without bringing in a ML specialist.
-This capability in your own healthcare organization means various hypotheses can be tested and the resulting data analyzed for actionable insights, like patient interventionism offers [pre-written modules](/azure/machine-learning/studio-module-reference/index?WT.mc_id=ms-docs-dastarr#help-for-machine-learning-modules) to be used on a drag and drop canvas, visually composing end-to-end data-science workflows as experiments.
+This capability in your own healthcare organization means various hypotheses can be tested.
+The resulting data is then analyzed for actionable insights, like how patient interventionism offers [pre-written modules](/azure/machine-learning/studio-module-reference/index?WT.mc_id=ms-docs-dastarr#help-for-machine-learning-modules).
+These modules are to be used on a drag-and-drop canvas, visually composing end-to-end data-science workflows as experiments.

-There are pre-written modules that encapsulate specific algorithms such as decision trees, decision forests, clustering, time series, anomaly detection and others.
+There are pre-written modules that encapsulate specific algorithms, such as decision trees, decision forests, clustering, time series, anomaly detection, and others.

 Custom modules can be added to any experiment.
 These are written in the [R language](/azure/machine-learning/studio/extend-your-experiment-with-r?WT.mc_id=ms-docs-dastarr) or in [Python](/azure/machine-learning/studio/execute-python-scripts?WT.mc_id=ms-docs-dastarr).
 This allows using pre-built modules as well as custom logic to create a more sophisticated experiment.

-MLS enables [creating and using](/azure/machine-learning/studio-module-reference/machine-learning-initialize-model?WT.mc_id=ms-docs-dastarr) learning models, as well as providing a set of pre-designed experiments for use in common applications.
+MLS enables [creating and using](/azure/machine-learning/studio-module-reference/machine-learning-initialize-model?WT.mc_id=ms-docs-dastarr) learning models.
+It provides a set of pre-designed experiments for use in common applications.
 Additionally, new experiments can be added to MLS without changing any of the blueprint’s resources.

 To save time, visit the [Azure AI Gallery](https://gallery.azure.ai/industries/healthcare?WT.mc_id=ms-docs-dastarr) to find ready-to-use ML solutions for specific industries, including healthcare.
 For example, the gallery includes solutions and experiments for breast cancer detection and heart disease prediction.